Bibars Natcho: Rubin Kazan

 In the 2013–14 season, Natcho started his season when he scored in the second round of first leg of the Europa League, in a 3–2 win over Jagodina.
 Rubin Kazan would win in the return leg and would progress to the group stage.
 With his uncertainty of his future, as his contract with the club expires in six months time, it announced that Natcho would stay at the club for the remaining months until January.
 In the Europa League, Natcho played a vital role of assisting goals in the qualifying round and group stages.
 He would score three goals in six matches of the group stage, against Zulte Waregem and Maribor.
 In conclusion of the Europa League group stage, UEFA named Natcho in the Team of the Group Stage.
 Natcho scored a league goal, on 2 December 2013, in a 3–0 win over Amkar Perm.

 Natcho was named in the Team of the Season of the Europa League in the 2013–14 season.
 In the comments on his inclusion, UEFA said: "Probably Rubin's top performer over the last three years, the Israeli international dominates midfield, supplying assists and delivering great set pieces".

 In the winter break of the season, it was announced that Natcho would leave the club upon expiry of his contract.
 Natcho cited the departure of Manager Berdyev as the reason of his departure.
 After leaving the club, Natcho hinted playing in the Bundesliga since it fits his playing style.
 Natcho rejected a latest contract from Rubin Kazan despite having increase wages.
 During his career at Rubin Kazan, he was sometimes referred to as the 'best foreigner' in the Russian league and made 104 appearances and scored 21 times.

 PAOK

 On 28 January 2014, Natcho arrived in Thessaloniki, Greece, to discuss a possible contract with PAOK.
 As his contract with Rubin Kazan and sponsorship of 123pame expired he could move to PAOK as a free transfer.
 The next day Natcho joined the club, signing a six-month contract.

-His first goal for the club on 5 February 2014, in a 5–0 win against Crete, followed by his second, in a 2–0 win over Atromitos on 6 April 2014.
+His first goal for the club on 5 February 2014, in a 5–0 win against OFI, followed by his second, in a 2–0 win over Atromitos on 6 April 2014.
 Having made a good display, Natcho was awarded Player of the Month in March.
 Natcho would help the club reach the final of Greek Cup, but received a yellow card during the match, which cause him to miss out for the final match.
 At the end of the season, it announced that Natcho was released by the club upon expiry of his contract.